FAIR Manuscripts Guide

 Manuscript & Archives Appraisal Guide: Autograph Letters, Historical Papers & Collections - FAIR online appraisal guide illustration

 Manuscript and archives appraisals cover more than a single signed letter.
-Owners often need help deciding whether the property should be valued item by item, as a file, or at a collection level.
+Owners often need help deciding whether the property should be valued item by item, by file, by series, or as a collection.

 • Autograph letters, correspondence files, diaries, notebooks, scrapbooks, research files, speeches, ledgers, and annotated working papers can all qualify as manuscript material.

-• Historical papers are often mixed: printed ephemera, photographs, clippings, envelopes, and original documents may need to be scoped together rather than split apart artificially.
+• Historical papers are often mixed with printed ephemera, photographs, clippings, envelopes, and original documents that should not be split apart too quickly.

-• Appraisers first determine whether the market sees the property as autograph material, documentary archives, institutional papers, or a mixed collection with multiple buyer audiences.
+• The appraiser first decides whether the market sees the property as autograph material, documentary archives, institutional papers, or a mixed collection.

-• Collection-level scoping matters because value may come from research context, original order, and completeness rather than from one headline document alone.
+• Collection-level scoping matters because value may come from research context, original order, and completeness rather than one headline document.

 Autograph letters and signed historical papers

-Autograph material is typically valued through a combination of signer importance, documentary content, date, recipient, and provenance.
+Autograph material is usually valued through signer importance, documentary content, date, recipient, provenance, and condition.

 • A routine signature is different from a content-rich letter.
-Historical significance rises when the document discusses a notable event, named person, political decision, expedition, or creative work.
+Historical significance rises when the document discusses a notable event, person, decision, expedition, or creative work.

 • Recipient context matters.
 Letters to family, collaborators, institutions, or historically important correspondents can carry premiums when the relationship is meaningful and documented.